“Leadership is your choice, not your title.” –Stephen R. Covey

 Rosa Parks was a leader without title or authority.
 So was Helen Keller, Mother Teresa, and Alice Paul.
 Gandhi and Nelson Mendela were leaders before they had any political position.

-Core Concept: Everyone leads at times (with our without formal authority, and sometimes reluctantly).
+Everyone leads at times (with our without formal authority, and sometimes reluctantly).
 The world needs better leadership from all of us.